Charging points are an efficient way of charging your electric car at home

 - A professionally installed charging point improves electrical safety.

-- There is a grant from OLEV which will cover a lot of the cost of the installation.
+- There is a grant from OZEV which will cover a lot of the cost of the installation (assuming you meet the grant criteria).

-- Some chargepoints are smart and can divert solar electricity to charge your car.
+- Some chargepoints, like Myenergi’s Zappi, are clever and can, for example, divert solar electricity to charge your car.

 - The car dealer may give you a charging point for free any way.